leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 # Classic Arcade Game Clone

-In this project I've built my own arcade game like Frogger Game.
+In this project, I've built my own arcade game like Frogger Game.

 ## Frogger Game Description
 In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.